Transport

 Why Transit cards and not UPI?

-India’s radical UPI payment system has revolutionsed small-ticket cash transactions are made to an extent that it making cash payments for amounts less than Rs.100 feels strange.
-Everyone pays uses UPI to pay their 10 bucks for tea and 186 for groceries.
+India’s radical UPI payment system has revolutionsed the way small-ticket payments are made to such an extent that it feels strange making cash payments for amounts less than Rs.100.
+Everyone pays uses UPI to pay their 10 bucks for tea and 145 for groceries.
 However, anyone who regularly travels on buses or local trains would understand why UPI might not be the best solution as a transport fare collection system.
 This is of course not because the digital technology is not up to it, but because the entire “real world” process involved in making the payment still involves too much “human” back-and-forth.
 This can create bottlenecks when it gets crowded, as buses usually do.

 How payment of a bus ticket through UPI would work: